tidyverse/tidyverse.org/content/blog/tabpfn-cran/index.md

 Again, the model does not actually fit anything new.
 This computes the embeddings for the training set data and stores them for the prediction stage.

 To make predictions, `predict()` returns the model's results.
+As previously mentioned, a GPU is not strictly required for these computations.
+However, if more than a trivial amount of data are being predicted, execution time can be very long.

 Since we'll want to evaluate and plot the data, we'll use `augment()`, which just runs `predict()` and binds the results to the data being predicted:

 ``` r
 tab_pred <- augment(tab_fit, aquifier_test)